Liszt & Dante - a Temporary Exhibition

 (Dante: Divina Commedia, Purgatorio, Canto X, 55–63, translated by Allen Mandelbaum)

-On the bottom part of the posters of this exhibition are illustrations of the Divina Commedia by Bonaventura Genelli and Gustave Doré as a frieze, mimicking the above mentioned episode from Purgatorio.
+At the bottom of the exhibition posters, illustrations of the Divina Commedia by Bonaventura Genelli and Gustave Doré are arranged as a frieze, echoing the episode from Purgatorio in which Dante and Virgil view the carved reliefs on the mountain.

 ______________________________________________________________________